 My name is Mariame Kaba.
-I’m an organizer, educator and curator.
+I’m an organizer, educator, archivist and curator.
 My work focuses on ending violence, dismantling the prison industrial complex, transformative justice and supporting youth leadership development.
-After over 20 years of living and organizing in Chicago, I recently moved back to my hometown of New York City.
+After over 20 years of living and organizing in Chicago, I moved back to my hometown of New York City in May 2016.

 I am the founder and director of Project NIA, a grassroots organization with a vision to end youth incarceration.
 Prior to starting NIA, I worked as a program officer for education and youth development at the Steans Family Foundation where I focused on grantmaking and program evaluation.

-I have co-founded multiple organizations and projects over the years including the Chicago Freedom School, the Chicago Taskforce on Violence against Girls and Young Women, the Chicago Alliance to Free Marissa Alexander and the Rogers Park Young Women’s Action Team (YWAT) among others.
+I have co-founded multiple organizations and projects over the years including the Chicago Freedom School, the Chicago Taskforce on Violence against Girls and Young Women, the Chicago Alliance to Free Marissa Alexander and the Rogers Park Young Women’s Action Team (YWAT), Survived and Punished among others.
 I have also served on numerous nonprofit boards.

 I have extensive experience working on issues of racial justice, gender justice, transformative/restorative justice and multiple forms of violence.
-I have been active in the anti-violence against women and girls movement since 1989.
-My experience includes coordinating emergency shelter services at Sanctuary for Families in New York City, serving as the co-chair of the Women of Color Committee at the Chicago Metropolitan Battered Women’s Network, working as the prevention and education manager at Friends of Battered Women and their Children (now called Between Friends), serving on the founding advisory board of the Women and Girls Collective Action Network (WGCAN).
+I have been active in the anti gender-based violence movement since 1989.
+My experience includes coordinating emergency shelter services at Sanctuary for Families in New York City, serving as the co-chair of the Women of Color Committee at the Chicago Metropolitan Battered Women’s Network, working as the prevention and education manager at Friends of Battered Women and their Children (now called Between Friends), and serving on the founding advisory board of the Women and Girls Collective Action Network (WGCAN).
 I co-founded and currently organize with the Survived and Punished and am a founding member of the Just Practice Collaborative.

 This is my personal website.
 Welcome.
 If you would like to contact me, email firstname.lastname@example.org.